suhasmeti/prod-support-docs/docs/ini/cirrent-agent.rst

 Installation example: CIRRENT™ Agent on Raspberry Pi
 *****************************************************

 Integrating CIRRENT™ Agent on your Linux-based device is simple.
-In this example guide we show you how to use your Raspberry Pi as a testing platform to install, configure, run, and use the CIRRENT™ Agent (CA) on your Raspberry Pi to run the IoT Network Intelligence feature
+In this example guide we show you how to use your Raspberry Pi as a testing platform to install, configure, run, and use the CIRRENT™ Agent (CA) on your Raspberry Pi to run CIRRENT™ INI.

 By the end of this guide you will have the latest CIRRENT™ Agent running on your Raspberry Pi and your Raspberry Pi device will be reporting data to the CIRRENT™ Cloud.
-You can view this data on your CIRRENT™ Console account.
+You can view this data in the CIRRENT™ Console.

 Hardware requirements
 ^^^^^^^^^^^^^^^^^^^^^^